SecretFoundation/docs/docs/protocol/encryption-specs.md

 - For `output["ok"]["messages"][i]["type"] == "Contract"`, `output["ok"]["messages"][i]["msg"]` will be decrypted in [this](#on-the-consensus-layer-inside-the-enclave-of-every-full-node-1) manner by the consensus layer when it handles the contract callback.

-# Blockchain Upgrades
+# Blockchain upgrades

 TODO

-# Theoretical Attacks
+# Theoretical attacks

 TODO add more